miRkwood-RNA/miRkwood/README.txt

 OUTPUT

+    For both pipelines:

         alignments : folder containing all alignments files (only if option --align is on).

         images: folder containing images created by VARNA (only if option --image is on).

-    masks (abinitio pipeline only): folder containing results of BlastX, rnammer and tRNAscan-SE.

-    read_clouds (smallRNAseq pipeline only): folder containing
-        all text files for the candidates read clouds.

         results: folder containing all results files, in several formats (csv, fa, gff, html and txt).

         sequences: folder containing sequences for each candidate in fasta and dotbracket format, alternatives sequences if they exist and optimal structure if it is different from the stemloop structure.

         YML: folder containing all candidates data in YAML format.

+        basic_candidates.yml: contains a summary of all candidates with basic informations (this file is needed to create the results files).

+        log.log: log file (hey, what did you expect?)

+        run_options.cfg: config file with the chosen options.

+    ab initio pipeline only:

+        masks: folder containing results of BlastX, rnammer and tRNAscan-SE.

+        input_sequences.fas: your sequences.

+    smallRNAseq pipeline only:

+        read_clouds: folder containing all text files for the candidates read clouds.

-    bed_sizes.txt (smallRNAseq pipeline only): tabulated file with number of reads for each BED file.
+        bed_sizes.txt: tabulated file with the number of reads in each BED file.

-    summary.txt (smallRNAseq pipeline only): contains a summary of your options and of results.
+        summary.txt: contains a summary of your options and of results.

         Depending on the options you chose for your job you may find some of the following files:

             your_bed_your_GFF.tar.gz: a BED containing all reads matching to features from your GFF file, for each GFF file that you provided.

-    your_bed_multimapped.tar.gz: a BED containing all reads from your input BED file mapping at less than --min-read-positions-nb positions and more than --max-read-positions-nb positions.
+            your_bed_multimapped.tar.gz: a BED containing all reads from your input BED file mapping at less than --min-read-positions-nb positions or more than --max-read-positions-nb positions.

             your_bed_miRNAs.tar.gz: a BED containing all reads from your input BED file corresponding to miRNAs present in miRBase.

             your_bed_orphan_clusters.tar.gz: a BED containing all reads from your input BED file that fall into a peak but that don't correspond to a valid miRNA candidate.

             your_bed_filtered.bed: a BED containing all reads from your input BED file that have not been filtered out in one of the previous categories.